Living without the safety net of credit was very strange and daunting...

 “Your debts written off!”: Is it too good to be true?

 This page contains information about debt solutions available in England, Wales and Northern Ireland.
 Debt advice in Scotland involves similar but different solutions.
 Before considering an IVA as a debt solution, please make sure you fully understand the risks involved when entering an IVA.

 We’ve all heard or seen adverts suggesting that it’s possible to get your debts written off.
 It sounds too good to be true, for one reason.
 It usually is too good to be true.

-In virtually every case it would be better to come to us for proper debt advice (you can get counselling via our online service Debt Remedy).
+In many cases it would be better to talk to to a free, impartial organisation for debt advice (you can get debt advice by using our online debt advice tool)

 So what do they offer?
 For the most part “debts written off” means either an individual voluntary arrangement (IVA) or assisted bankruptcy.

 Let’s look at these two in more detail.

 An IVA is a form of insolvency that if you qualify for would see you in a legally binding arrangement with your creditors, overseen by an Insolvency Practitioner.
 IVAs usually last five to six years and in most cases creditors agree to write off a percentage of your debt.